Standalone Creation of Containers

 The spreadsheet should contain these fields (see example below):

-- The volume AND volume units of the entity to be transferred.
+The quantity AND quantity units of the entity to be transferred.

 3. Copy the information into Benchling's data importer and press Next.